eclipse-ankaios/ank-sdk-python/README.md

 pip install -e ".[dev]"
 ```

-> [!Note]
+> **Note:**
-Depending on your Linux distribution, it could be that you need to create and activate a [virtual environment](https://docs.python.org/3/library/venv.html) to run the pip commands.
+> Depending on your Linux distribution, it could be that you need to create and activate a [virtual environment](https://docs.python.org/3/library/venv.html) to run the pip commands.

 ## Usage